-Trump lashes out over special counsel appointment
+Trump says special counsel appointment 'hurts our country'

 - "This is the single greatest witch hunt of a politician in American history," Trump said

-Washington (CNN)President Donald Trump bemoaned what he called the "single greatest witch hunt" in political history Thursday, after the appointment of a special counsel to investigate any links between his 2016 campaign and Russia.
+Trump's push back contrasted sharply with the near universal welcome in Washington for Mueller, the former FBI director picked for the special counsel post Wednesday by Deputy Attorney General Rod Rosenstein.

-Hours after issuing a more muted official statement in coordination with aides, the President took to Twitter to portray himself as unfairly victimized by the probe.
+Sen. Lindsey Graham, leaving the senators' briefing with Rosenstein, said Thursday he believes the Russia investigation is "now considered a criminal investigation."

-His complaints contrasted sharply with the near universal welcome in Washington for Robert Mueller, the former FBI director picked for the special counsel post Wednesday by Deputy Attorney General Rod Rosenstein.
+"Congress' ability to conduct investigations of all things Russia has been severely limited, probably in an appropriate fashion," the South Carolina Republican said, as a result of Mueller's appointment.
+He added he wasn't able to ask specifically if it was now a criminal probe "but the takeaway I have is, everything he said was that you need to treat this investigation as if it may a criminal investigation."

 "With all of the illegal acts that took place in the Clinton campaign & Obama Administration, there was never a special (counsel) appointed," Trump tweeted.
 "This is the single greatest witch hunt of a politician in American history."